-Once you have narrowed down the list, make sure to interview each one that you are interested in.
-Ask them questions about their experience, how many homes they sold last year, what marketing ideas they have for your home, and any other relevant questions.
-It is important to choose someone that you feel comfortable communicating with as well as someone who has the skills required for this task.
-Your listing agent will act as your counselor and confidante during every step of the selling process.
+Once you narrow down the list, interview each one that you are interested in.
+Ask questions about their experience, how many homes they sold last year, what marketing ideas they have for your home, and any other relevant questions.
+Likewise, it is important to choose someone that you feel comfortable communicating with, as well as someone who has the skills required for this task.
+Your listing agent will act as your counselor and confidante during every step of the selling process

 2. Schedule an initial walkthrough to create your marketing plan.

-While a listing agent will usually conduct a walkthrough of your home during your interview process, you may require a more thorough walkthrough once you have decided to work with each other.
+While a listing agent will usually conduct a walkthrough of your home during the interview process, you may require a more thorough walkthrough if you work with each other.
 During this guided tour, listen to your agent with an open mind.
-Listing agents will evaluate your property through an objective lens, noting things that may require attention before potential buyers come by.
-Be ready to take notes and discuss the following information in order to create your custom-tailored marketing plan:
+For instance, listing agents will evaluate your property through an objective lens, noting things that may require attention before potential buyers come by.
+Be ready to take notes and discuss the following information to create a custom-tailored marketing plan:

-Once you have established what work needs to be done, you can determine a timeline for all the necessary updates and repairs.
+Once you establish what work needs to be done, you can determine a timeline for all the necessary updates and repairs.
 Your agent should offer suggestions based on local trends and the housing market with the goal of maximizing the value of your house.

 3. Work together to create your pricing strategy based on your listing agent’s CMA.

-As a part of their listing services, your agent will conduct a comparative market analysis (CMA) in order to help you determine the listing price of your property.
+As part of their listing services, your agent will conduct a comparative market analysis (CMA) to help you determine a listing price.
 This analysis will assess recently sold properties that are comparable to yours within the area.
-Pricing will increase based on anything your home has that is considered added value like new flooring or an open floor plan.
-Other factors can also reduce the value of your home which will be considered during this analysis.
+Pricing will increase based on anything your home has that is considered added value, like new flooring or an open floor plan.
+Other factors can also reduce the value of your home, which will be considered during this analysis.
 Your listing agent will utilize this data to help you understand how your home compares to others before you set your listing price.
 They’ll consider the following information for their CMA:

-TIP: Do not ever be afraid to ask your listing agent questions about their CMA and why they have chosen that listing price.
+TIP: Do not be afraid to ask your listing agent questions about their CMA and why they chose that listing price.
 They will be happy to walk you through it.